 Despair not!
 You can still have a delicious experience at a mediocre gelato place, you just need to choose your flavors appropriately.
 Usually if a gelato place is mediocre, it is working with inferior milk, and may have to put additives in the gelato to make it stay soft overnight because they can’t afford to make a new batch every day.
 These problems can be tasted easily in pure, simple flavors like fior di latte or the fruit sorbets, but you can choose flavors that conceal them, and thus still have a good experience.
 Chocolate is a reliable fallback in almost all circumstances.
 Another thing to look out for in mediocre gelato places is a complicated flavor mixing two or more flavors, like tiramisu.
 A place local to me here has very disappointing sorbets, but respectable chocolate, tiramisu, and pistachio, and remarkably good creative original flavors like root beer or “Elvis” (chocolate, banana, peanut butter) which are well balanced and conceal the mediocre undertones nicely.
 Lemon is also a good fallback.
 Whenever I have a rough travel day in Italy, I go to the train station gelato place and get a nice cold lemon, and even the terrible gelato they have in a train station is still miraculously curative after a rough day.

-For more on gelato, see also my earlier post: Relax.
-Have a gelato.
+For more on gelato, see also my earlier post: Relax: have a gelato.

 My next gelato-related project is to assemble an International Gelato Atlas listing gelato places around the world, to help everyone who has worked up an appetite find good gelato wherever you travel.
 So far it has lots of listings for the USA and Italy but a few for a whole lot of other countries too.
 If you know of a good gelato place, please post about it in the comments here, and I will add it to the list.
 Please specify (A) location, (B) how much of the above test it passes, (C) if its gelato is all natural, (D) recommended flavors, (C) other attributes you consider worth mentioning, and (D) website if there is one.
-Hopefully together we can make a world wide gelato map capable of combatting the symptoms of dreaded gelato withdrawal no matter where we roam!
+Hopefully together we can make a world wide gelato map capable of combating the symptoms of dreaded gelato withdrawal no matter where we roam!